yizichangyin/home-assistant_ugreen-nas/README.md

 - Below proceure allows you to read runtime-related data from a UGOS-based NAS directly into Home Assistant.
 - It keeps UGOS completely untouched (no additional tools installed on the NAS, so no interference with future updates).
-- The process involves two steps:<br/>1) Obtain an individual token for authentication (the rather complicated part).<br/>2) Configure Home Assistant for frequent data polling by utilizing the standard REST integration (simple).
+- The process involves two steps:<br/>1) Obtain an individual token for authentication (the rather complicated part).<br/>2) Configure Home Assistant for frequent data polling by utilizing the standard HA REST integration (simple).
 - For step 1, a shell script will take over the major steps and generate your token.

 **Important**: All this is still under development and currently optimized for my DXP 4800 Plus.<br/>Different models will require adjustments for volumes/disks; also unit conversions / rounding are not done properly yet, etc.